 - More modern: Is somewhat more recent (announced 1 year and 7 months after the A7 II).

-Arguments in favor of the Sony Alpha A7 II:
+Reasons to prefer the Sony Alpha A7 II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - More detailed LCD: Has a higher resolution rear screen (1230k vs 1040k dots).

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in November 2014).